 The computer can start acting funny because of viruses.
 Although virus infections are rare compared to malware and spyware, they do still exist.
-The only way to get rid of a virus is to use an anti virus program.
+The only way to get rid of a virus is to use an anti-virus program.
 Many of these programs are available for free.
-A few such examples include AVG, Avira, and and Avast.
+A few such examples include AVG, Avira, and Avast.

 I Hope You Liked This Blog Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.

 I always recommend to my readers to regularly use a trusted registry cleaner and optimizer such as WinThruster or CCleaner.
 Many problems that you encounter can be attributed to a corrupt and bloated registry.